ryabhmd/ryabhmd/README.md

 - 💻 I'm a researcher at the DFKI Speech and Language Technology lab in Berlin.
 - 📑 Currently working on projects in the domain of scholarly information processing and scientific knowledge graphs.
-- 👩‍🎓 Recently finished my master's in AI and NLP at Osnabrück University.
 - 🌱 Always intrigued to expand my knowledge on different NLP research.

 <!--